Russell-King/SubMonkey/README.md

 Press the Tab key to expand one keyword into one or more lines of code, subsequent presses of tab intelligently jump you through the resulting code allowing you to fill in multiple parameters with minimal key strokes

 **Build Systems**
-Quick and easy build by pressing ⌘B, current build system can be set in the Tools menu
+Seperated by operating system in the tools menu and all build targets accessable from the command palette.
+Quickly build for the desktop with <ctrl>+B

 **Easy Source Navigation**
 Navigate around your source using the index of functions, classes and methods